LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 For a moment, lets imagine that we *do* write a ``cook()`` function as part of our kitchen space.
 It's not a device, like the stove.
 Instead, its a place where we must add items to prepare a meal.
-Let's think about how we would use this set of code.
-We can picture the code block as a box waiting for some
+Let's think about how we would use this set of code to do some procedural programming.
+We can picture the code block as a box waiting for some input:
-input:

 .. figure:: figures/cook-function.png
    :alt: Image showing and empty box labeled "cook()".